Jeffrey Shuman: Canada

-Six years later, Shuman began robbing banks in Canada, 12 in York Region, Ontario (Markham, Richmond Hill and Vaughan), four in Calgary, Alberta, two in the Region of Peel, Ontario, and one in each of Hamilton, Ottawa and Toronto between 2010 and 2015 – a total of 21 robberies in Canada.
+On January 29, 2010, Shuman arrived in Toronto.
+Shuman began robbing banks in Canada, 12 in York Region, Ontario (Markham, Richmond Hill and Vaughan), four in Calgary, Alberta, two in the Region of Peel, Ontario, and one in each of Hamilton, Ottawa and Toronto between 2010 and 2015 – a total of 21 robberies in Canada.

+For his initial Canadian heists, he hopped over the teller counter and then drew his weapon, similar to how he operated in the United States.
 Shuman became more violent as the robberies progressed, waiting for employees to open the banks in the morning and holding them at gun point locking them in the vault.
-He managed to steal a total of about $450,000 from the robberies, most of which were successful.
+He managed to steal a total of about $450,000 from the robberies, most of which were successful, between 2010 and 2015.

+Detectives from Toronto Police, Peel Regional Police, and York Regional Police formed a "Hold Up" taskforce to catch Shuman.
+The Canadian Bankers Association also advertised a $100,000 reward for a positive identification that led to Shuman's arrest.
+However Canadian authorities could not identify him from running through all clues through Canadian fingerprint and DNA databases, but a member of the task force then contacted the United States Department of Homeland Security who immediately confirmed that their suspect was Shuman who had been convicted of robbery in the United States.